-In the payments section of the report is information about Medicare and Medicaid payments:
+In the payments section of the report is information about Medicare payments:

-Medicare and Medicaid Payments.
-This section of the report displays the average payments made by Medicare fee-for service, Medicaid fee-for-service, and Medicaid managed care for the 17 medical conditions/surgical procedures included in this report.
-This information is also broken down by the MS-DRGs (Medicare Severity - Diagnosis-Related Group) associated with each condition.
-The most recent payment data available to PHC4 is for 2013.
+• Medicare Payments.
+This section of the report displays the average payments made by Medicare fee-for service for the 16 medical conditions/surgical procedures included in this report.
+This information is also broken down by the MS-DRGs associated with each condition.
+The most recent payment data available to PHC4 is for calendar year 2015.